Annual open call for new Producer Demonstration Site (PDS) projects

 The PDS program underpins MLA’s research, development and adoption (RD&A) programs by supporting groups of producers to demonstrate, adapt and validate the triple bottom line benefits of integrating new management practices, research and development outputs, and associated skills within the context of their commercial production systems.
 The key outcome of a PDS is producer adoption of the demonstrated management practices resulting in improved business performance.

-Funding is available for sheep and beef cattle producer groups to validate and demonstrate the business value of integrating new technologies and on-farm management practices into local production systems.
+Funding is available for sheep, beef cattle and/or goat producer groups to validate and demonstrate the business value of integrating new technologies and on-farm management practices into local production systems.

 Producer groups wishing to engage in a levy PDS project can apply for up to $30,000 per year, for the length of the project.